oroinc/documentation/commerce/cloud/onboarding.rst

 If you plan to deploy a custom Oro application from the forked or private repository, you will be requested to provide the custom repository address in ssh format (i.e. git@github.com:org/app.git), tag or branch that should be used for installation.

-.. note:: For customized installation, please, ensure that your custom source code is fully functional and doesn't affect application installation flow.
+.. note:: For customized installation, please ensure that your custom source code is fully functional and does not disrupt the application installation flow.

-Support team will generate SSH keys and will share a public key with you.
-This key should be added as deployment key to your custom repository to authorize cloning the repository from the Oro application host in the cloud environment.
+The support team will generate SSH keys and will share a public key with you.
+This key should be added as a deployment key to your custom repository to authorize cloning the repository from the Oro application host in the cloud environment.

-Once all the necessary information is collected and the necessary access permissions are granted, the environment of the :ref:`standard configuration <cloud_architecture>` is prepared, and the Oro application is installed using the repository, tag or branch you have specified, or with the latest LTS :ref:`released version <doc--community--release>` of the application if no customization is planned.
+Once all the necessary information is collected and the necessary access permissions are granted, the environment of the :ref:`standard configuration <cloud_architecture>` is prepared and the Oro application is installed using the repository, tag or branch you have specified, or with the latest LTS :ref:`released version <doc--community--release>` of the application if no customization is planned.

 Once the installation is complete, the support team creates the first administrator in the Oro Application using the details collected during your onboarding.

 Customer support will inform you of the successful installation and remind the VPN details and the general guidance on the available maintenance tools.

-If later you happen to require a system update or customization, you may either perform it manually using the :ref:`OroCloud maintenance tools <cloud_maintenance>` and :ref:`Oro application upgrade <upgrade>` documentation or request the necessary changes using the Oro Inc. Support Desk.
+If you happen to require a system update or customization at a leter time, you may either perform it manually using the :ref:`OroCloud maintenance tools <cloud_maintenance>` and :ref:`Oro application upgrade <upgrade>` documentation or you can request the necessary changes using the Oro Inc. Support Desk.

 SSH Access to the OroCloud Environment (Optional)